TechnikLey/Tiktok2Mc/docs/GUIDE.md

 **Q: Do I need to be live on TikTok for the tool to work?**

-A: Yes.
-The tool connects to your active TikTok Live stream.
-It will keep retrying automatically until you go live.
+A: No. The tool also work without Tiktok you can trigger actions manuell or with automation scrips it is up to you.

 **Q: Can I test actions without going live?**